Ecuador travel blog by Mark Berman -

 and payed a coin to go up the stairs to the belltower and balcony at the top.
 There are some pretty good views of the whole Macas area from up here - the city,

 mountains, jungle and river.
-I went up the road from the cathedral to another lookout point where there were a fews birds to see amongst the trees plus more
+Up the road from the cathedral there's another lookout point where you can see birds amongst the trees plus more

 views of the river.